BurntSushi/nakala/doc/SCRATCH.md

   are now eligible for merging again.
 This can be explicitly committed by an in-progress merge that has been cancelled for some reason.
 (Whether by the caller or a signal handler trying to clean up resources used by the process.)
-* EndMerge(newSegmentID, oldSegmentID...) - This indicates that a merge has finished and a new segment has been added to the index.
+* EndMerge(newSegmentID, oldSegmentID..., deletedSegmentDocID...) - This
+  indicates that a merge has finished and a new segment has been added to the index.
 The old segment ID list must correspond to a previously recorded StartMerge log, and now point to segments that are no longer in the index.
   Adding an EndMerge log fails if there is no corresponding StartMerge log, or if the new segment ID already exists, or if any of the old segment IDs are no longer active or if a CancelMerge operation took place.
 In general, none of these failure conditions should ever occur (except perhaps CancelMerge in exceptional circumstances), so they are mostly just sanity checks.
+If any of the old segment IDs have been referenced by a DeleteDocuments entry since the corresponding StartMerge entry, then those IDs must be remapped and included as the deletedSegmentDocIDs as part of this entry.
 * DeleteDocuments(segmentDocID...) - This indicates that one or more documents have been deleted from the index by recording a document's internal unique ID.
 (Which corresponds to the pair of segment ID and doc ID.)
 Searches must remove documents that are recorded in this log entry from their results before returning to that caller.
+If any of the segments referenced in this entry are no longer live, then the IDs must be remapped to their new identifiers before the entry is committed.

-From this log, it should be clear how to compute the active set of segments at any particular time.
+From this log, it should be somewhat clear how to compute the active set of segments at any particular time.
 Since adding a new entry to this log should generally be quite cheap, and to keep things simple, we require that there can only be one writer to the log at any particular time.
 Each write will check that the new log entry is valid to add and will fail if not, based on the state of the log at the time of the write.
 We can enforce a single writer via file locking (described in its own section below).
+In addition to checks, some entries (like DeleteDocuments and EndMerge) may require some updating if there were log entries created since its snapshot and at the time of commit.
+(For example, if a long running Nakala handle deletes a document in a segment that was merged after the Nakala handle was opened.)

 There are a few remaining hiccups here.